IBM/aspera-cli/docs/README.erb.md

 - `aspera-license` - the license file (located in the same directory as `ascp` or in `../etc`)

-These components can be installed either by installing the Aspera transfer software or by executing the <%=tool%> command.
+These components can be installed either by installing the Aspera transfer software or by running the <%=tool%> command.

 #### Installation of `ascp` through `transferd`

 The easiest option to install `ascp` is through the use of the IBM Aspera Transfer Daemon (`transferd`).
-Install using <%=tool%> for the current platform with:
+Install it using <%=tool%> (for the current platform) with:

 ```shell
 <%=cmd%> config transferd install